StatisticsNZ/simplevis/README.md

 # simplevis

-### Introduction
+### Overview

-`simplevis` is a package of `ggplot2` and `leaflet` wrapper functions designed to support effortless high quality `ggplot2` and `leaflet` visualisations for reports or interactive `shiny` apps.
+`simplevis` is a package of wrapper functions to make 'ggplot2' and 'leaflet' visualisation easier and prettier.

-The intent is that these can be made more consistently with less effort, code and expertise than would otherwise be required.

 ### Installation